 I have led marketing at the practice, geography, industry, and corporate levels.
-I have worked closely with some of the world’s top thought leaders in finance, human capital, risk, accounting and technology.
-My marketing strategies have targeted CEOs, CFO, CHROs CROs, CTOs, COOs and boards buyers.
-I have marketed to start-ups, middle-market companies and global behemoths in the technology, health care, financial services, industrial and retail industries.
+I have worked closely with some of the world’s top thought leaders in finance, human capital, risk, accounting, and technology.
+My marketing strategies have targeted CEOs, CFO, CHROs CROs, CTOs, COOs, and board buyers.
+I have marketed to start-ups, middle-market companies, and global behemoths in the technology, healthcare, financial services, industrial and retail industries.
 I have integrated acquisitions, divested businesses, and helped build practices from scratch.
 I have experienced the quarterly demands of public companies and no less stringent requirements of private partnerships.

 I have built teams in good times and reduced them in bad.
 I experienced convulsive cultural and leadership shifts created by liquidity events.
 I have witnessed firsthand the destruction of once iconic “one-firm” firms that were sold off for body parts or to line partner pockets.
 I saw strong, humble leaders grow businesses and people with compassion and service.
 I witness the pettiness of small partners with lesser agendas take down others just so they could be “right.’
 These experiences showed me the best and worst of the professional services world.

 A New Vision for Professional Services

 Again and again, I asked myself why do so many firms fail to achieve their potential.
 My experience taught me that the real issue is that, while professional firms provide a great model for the modern organization, they are plagued with organizational dysfunction that leadership teams are often unwilling to address.
 I call this imperfection the “BS of PS. ” It leads to sub-optimal growth and it can cost a firm its soul.